Blog

 • Users need to log in to access and download their preferred data formats.

-The “Add on Map” feature allows users to preview datasets directly on a GIS mapping interface.
-This helps in understanding spatial trends and improving decision-making.
+The “Add on Map” feature allows you to overlay cinemas data on a map.
+This helps in visualizing spatial patterns and creating detailed analysis maps.

 Conclusion